 A key component of SWE's Risk Appetite is the requirement to hold a Capital Buffer in excess of the SCR.
-Currently, SWE's Capital Buffer is aligned to the percentage of SCR calculated by SWG to withstand a 1-in-10 year event for its entire insurance business.
+SWE's Capital Buffer is set so as to withstand a 1-in-10 year event for the entire insurance business of the company.